 How to Store Leftovers

-- Cool Completely: Allow pork chops and gravy to cool to room temperature before storing.
+Let the pork chops and gravy cool to room temperature before storing.
+Then, place them in airtight containers and refrigerate for up to 3 days.

 Ready to bring some soul food to your dinner table?
 Give these southern smothered pork chops a try, and we promise you won’t be disappointed.
 Don’t forget to share with us—we can’t wait to hear how it turns out!